How to Respond to Negative Google Reviews: Templates & Best Practices

 - The emotional tone (frustrated, angry, disappointed, confused)

-- Whether the customer appears to be genuine or potentially a competitor/fake reviewer
+- Whether the customer appears to be genuine or potentially a rival/fake reviewer

 - Any factual claims you can verify against your records